jasonaaronwilson/omni-archive/README.md

-The "car" file format (MIME type application/x-core-archive), is a redesign of the (various) "ar" formats and "car" uses fully human readable variable length member headers rather than a format partially designed just to be "easy" for C to handle format.
+The "car" file format (MIME type application/x-core-archive), is a redesign of the (various) "ar" formats and "car" uses fully human readable variable length member headers rather than a format partially designed just to be "easy" for C to handle.

-Member headers are used to metadata about the file contents such as the size (required), filename, and other metadata normally associated with an individual file in a file system and of course the raw data content of each member.
+Member headers are used to store metadata about the file contents such as the size (required), filename, and other metadata normally associated with an individual file in a file system and of course the raw data content of each member.

 The core archive file format supports: